 Progress so far

 The Trussell Trust’s Holiday Clubs project allows foodbanks to develop a Holiday Club without starting from scratch.
-We’ve received two years’ funding from the innocent foundation to set up this Holiday Clubs project.
+We received funding from The Innocent Foundation to set up this Holiday Clubs project.
 15 clubs ran in the Summer 2016 pilot, supporting 193 families, 206 adults and 422 children.
-Now we are rolling out the project to The Trussell Trust Foodbank Network, with preparations for Easter and Summer 2017 underway.
+Since then, 53 more clubs have run and a total of 257 sessions have been held, with over 11,000 meals served.
+767 families have participated, supporting 813 adults and 1732 children.